 Thus, after eleven years of dawn services at the Australian National Memorial in Villers-Bretonneux, the French hosts were hoping to sleep in this year.
 Australian public opinion was incensed.
 Scott Morrison stood firm, and the Western Front dawn service will go ahead as scheduled this April 25.
 The First World War Anzacs are also honoured at dawn on Turkey’s Gallipoli Peninsula, and of course in Australia, where every year well over 100,000 people attend dawn services throughout the country.
 Additional dawn services are held in Malaysia, Thailand and Papua New Guinea to honour those who served in the Second World War.

-This review appears in the April edition of Quadrant.
+This review appears in Quadrant’s April 2019 edition.

 Click here to subscribe